Day Dreaming: A Home Office with a View

 This weekend, may you discover uncommon beauty in your everyday surroundings.
 These photos were taken at Reynolda Gardens in Winston-Salem where I live.
 The gardens are only 5 minutes from my home but we rarely take the time to go and visit.
 It is a beautiful time of year to be outside.
 Get out and enjoy!

 You have read this article gardening / Reynolda Gardens with the title September 2010.
-You can bookmark this page URL http://enjoywithluh.blogspot.com/2010/09/friday-reflection-lilly-pad.html.
+You can bookmark this page URL https://enjoywithluh.blogspot.com/2010/09/friday-reflection-lilly-pad.html.
 Thanks!

 Grilled Fig Salad with Prosciutto and Chevre